brylevkirill/notes/Probabilistic Programming.md

   Probabilistic models can be represented using programs that make stochastic choices.
-Operations on models such learning and inference can be represented as meta-programs that find probable executions of model programs given constraints on execution traces.
+Operations on models such as learning and inference can be represented as meta-programs that find probable executions of model programs given constraints on execution traces.

   * [**overview**](#overview)